renaudwangler/ib-labs/msms030fr/lab6e3.md

 length: "00"
 ---
 # Scénario
 Outlook on the web enables Adatum's users to access their mailboxes through a web browser.
 After Adatum created its Microsoft 365 tenant with Exchange Online, the tenant included a single Outlook Web App policy titled OWAMailboxPolicy-Default.
 This policy defines Outlook on the web settings for all users.
-However, Holly Dickson, Adatum's Enterprise Admin, wants to create an additional Outlook on the web policy that applies to a specific user (in this case, Nona Snider).
-By verifying whether a user-specific policy such as this works, Holly will be able to vary the Outlook on the web settings for users with different needs.
+However, Dominique Skyetson, Adatum's Enterprise Admin, wants to create an additional Outlook on the web policy that applies to a specific user (in this case, Nona Snider).
+By verifying whether a user-specific policy such as this works, Dominique will be able to vary the Outlook on the web settings for users with different needs.
-Holly will then configure a mailbox policy for mobile devices that requires a password and sets the parameter for password length.
-Holly will then create a mobile device access policy that places any new devices into quarantine, at which point the device must be approved to be removed from quarantine so that it can send and receive messages.
+Dominique will then configure a mailbox policy for mobile devices that requires a password and sets the parameter for password length.
+Dominique will then create a mobile device access policy that places any new devices into quarantine, at which point the device must be approved to be removed from quarantine so that it can send and receive messages.

 # Objectifs
 A la fin de cet exercice, vous aurez une meilleure connaissance de :